thomas051083/psd-psw/event-details/faq-step-into-my-shoes.md

 permalink: events/learning-festival/faq-step-into-my-shoes-programme
 breadcrumb: Learning Festival
 ---
-# Public Service Week 2019 Step Into My Shoes Programme
+# Public Service Week 2019 Frequently Asked Questions
+## Step Into My Shoes Programme

 Step Into My Shoes is an initiative that introduces officers to the work of other agencies through <b>short-term attachment opportunities</b>, and deepens their understanding of how other agencies' work contributes to broader Public Service outcomes.
-Spaces are limited, so <u>indicate your interest</u> quickly via the individual event link!
-Please read the FAQs below for more info about Step Into My Shoes.
+Spaces are limited, so indicate your interest quickly via the individual Eventbrite links!
+Please read the FAQs below for more information about Step Into My Shoes.
 <br>
 <br>

-### Frequently Asked Questions for Interested Officers
+### For Interested Officers
 <ol type="1">
 	<li>
 		<b>Who do I contact if I am interested in a specific role?</b><br>